-NAND flash memory has become an indispensable component in mobile embedded systems because of its versatile features such as non-volatility, solid-state reliability, low cost and high density.
-Even though NAND flash memory is gaining popularity as data storage, it can be also exploited as code memory for XIP (execute-in-place).
-In this paper, we present a new memory architecture which incorporates NAND flash memory into an existing memory hierarchy for code execution.
-The usefulness of the proposed approach is demonstrated with real embedded workloads on a real prototyping board.
+NAND flash memory has become an indispensable component in embedded systems because of its versatile features such as non-volatility, solid-state reliability, low cos,t and high density.
+Even though NAND flash memory gains popularity as data storage, it also can be exploited as code memory for XIP (execute-in-place).
+In this paper, we present a cost-efficient memory architecture which incorporates NAND flash memory into an existing memory hierarchy for code execution.
+The usefulness of the proposed approach is demonstrated with real embedded workloads on a real hardware prototyping board.